Louise Evans - Director

 For the last 15 years, she has worked as an Artistic mentor for the worldwide movement Ethno, an intercultural project for young adult musicians from around the globe.
 When Hanna moved to Aotearoa New Zealand she decided to start Ethno here as well, becoming the co-founders and the musical director of Ethno New Zealand as well as Arts Connections Oceania.

-When Hanna isn’t playing her saxophone or teaching through Tironui Music Trust or her private students, you may find her in action as the Concert Manager for Chamber Music New Zealand or facilitating Transglobal Music Sessions
+When Hanna isn’t playing her saxophone or teaching her private students, you may find her in action with Auckland Philharmonia‘s Learn & Participate team or facilitating Transglobal Music Sessions.